MoOx/postcss-cssnext/README.md

 cssnext offer a command-line interface.
 Here's how to compile a file and print it to stdout:

     $ cssnext index.css

+To create an output file, you can just add a second argument

+    $ cssnext index.css output.css

+Or use CLI stdout redirection `$ cssnext index.css > output.css`

+### CLI options

 If you don't care about a certain feature, such as custom media queries, you can omit support for them like so:

     $ cssnext --no-custom-media index.css

 To enable source maps for these files, add the `--sourcemaps` flag.

-To see all CLI options
+**To see all CLI options**

     $ cssnext --help

 ### @todo Node.js library